 The owners put in a new fence around the riding paddock before opening this season, but this hardly scratches the surface of all the problems associated with this roadside zoo.

-Save Nosey Now is Collaborating with In Defense of Animals (IDA), the Animal Defense Partnership (ADP), Roots & Shoots Greece (R&S), and the Facebook group, Voices for Asha (VFA) to advocate for Asha’s release to sanctuary.
+Save Nosey Now is Collaborating with the Animal Defense Partnership (ADP), Roots & Shoots Greece (R&S), and the Facebook group, Voices for Asha (VFA) to advocate for Asha’s release to sanctuary.

 The Same Frustration as in Nosey’s Case